East Ham Corporation Tramways

 Photographs of inspectors are yet to come to light, so it is currently impossible to say what uniforms they wore.

-Only a single photograph of an East Ham Tramways Great War conductress has so far come to light; the subject is wearing a double-breasted overcoat with high, fold-over collars, the right-hand side clearly bearing individual system initials, 'E H T'.
+Only a single photograph of an East Ham Corporation Tramways Great War conductress has so far come to light; the subject is wearing a double-breasted overcoat with high, fold-over collars, the right-hand side clearly bearing individual system initials, 'E H T'.
 The only glimpse of the tunic worn underneath are the stand-up collars, both of which bear system initials.
-The hat in the photo is a dark-coloured waterproof bonnet similar to a s'wester, which was probably only for summer wear; it is unclear whether the hat bore a badge or not.
+The hat in the photograph is a dark-coloured waterproof bonnet, which was probably for summer wear; it is unclear whether the hat bore a badge or not.

 Further reading